Fashion Moments from Episode 5 of the #BBNaijaShineYaEye Reunion Show | BellaNaija

 The fifth episode of the BBNaijaShineYaEye reunion show was spicier than ever.
 While the drama unfolds with each episode, we cannot overlook the fashion statements made by the housemates.

-This time statement dresses ruled the day, from Roseline Afije’s (Liquorose) gorgeous spiky white dress from Xtra Brides Lagos to Tsakute Ladi Jonah, aka Saskay looking stunning in a ruffled off-shoulder dress.
+Statement gowns dominated the day this time, from Liquorose‘s magnificent spiky white dress from Xtra Brides Lagos to Saskay who looked lovely in a ruffled off-shoulder gown.

 Check out all the must-see fashion from last night: